nicholas-ross/SSMS-Schema-Folders/README.md

 This happens when Windows security blocks running of dll files downloaded from the internet.
 Refer to the install instructions for the steps required to allow them to run.

 ### Load error
 The first time SSMS is run with the extension it will show an error message.
-Click 'No' and restart SSMS.
+Click `No` and restart SSMS.
 The included reg file sets the same registry setting as when you click the no button.
-This should be fixed when there is official support for SSMS extensions.
+This no longer happens in SSMS 18.

 ### Compatibility with other extensions
 This extension moves nodes in the Object Explorer tree view.
 This could cause problems with other extensions that are not expecting it.
-At this point in time, I am not aware of any extensions where this is an issue.
 If you do have problems then let me know.
+* Red Gate SQL Search - When trying to select the object in Object Explorer from the search results, it will loop through the nodes comparing the node text.
+It doesn't check subfolders for most object types so will be unable to select the correct object.

 Please report any issues to <https://github.com/nicholas-ross/SSMS-Schema-Folders/issues>.

 ## Change Log

+### v1.4 (TBA)
+* Added support for v19.0 (preview 2).
+* Language localisation for options.
+(Thank you @micjahn)
+* Performance improvments and options for very large databases.
+* Fixed: Incorrect folder name when schema contains a dot.

 ### v1.3.1 (2018-10-06)
 * Added support for v18.0 (preview 4).